|

 "But my concern is that you are planning to travel to Gondor

-you deal with the problem before then."
+with the problem before then."

 "Yes, my lord," said Legolas.
-He thought for a moment.
+"I agree."

-want a troop of at least fifty warriors, plus a support crewa
+in two days.
+HaldirI want a troop of at least fifty warriors,

-swordsmith, a bowyer with a stringer and a fletcher, a healer
+plus a support crewa swordsmith, a bowyer with a stringer

-we have confirmed the orcs' positionswe will make four separate
+the castle ruins andonce we have confirmed the orcs' positionswe

-raids on them.
-We will take a few prisoners from each band, melmenya,
+will make four separate raids on them.
+We will take a few prisoners

-I will write to the King of Gondor and explain that we may not
+back to you.
+In the meantime, I will write to the King of Gondor

-be able to attend his Yuletide celebrations, since we have no
+and explain that we may not be able to attend his Yuletide celebrations,

-idea what we may find at Minas Athrad nor how long it might take
+since we have no idea what we may find at Minas Athrad nor how

-be happy to come hunt some orc with us?"
+that you will be happy to come hunt some orc with us?"

-"Indeed I will, lad, indeed I will!"
+"Indeed I will, lad; indeed I will!"

-"Legolas" said Eowyn, "what do you mean,
+"Legolas," said Eowyn, "what do you mean, you

-you will send the information back to me?
+will send the information back to me?
 Where will I be?"

 "Here, melmenya."